flintinatux/spintax_parser/README.md

       puts spintext.unspin
     end

-And you will end up with several random variations of the same text, such as:
+Run the code above, and you will end up with several random variations of the same text, such as:

     Hi worlds.
     Hi planet?